-Essential personal qualities needed by parole officers are patience under pressure, solid communication skills and the ability to be authoritative.
-Physical endurance and emotional stability can also be factors in choosing this career, due to the job's long hours and the emotional impact found in many parolee situations.
+Essential personal qualities needed by parole officers include patience under pressure, solid communication skills, and the ability to be authoritative.
+Physical endurance and emotional stability also are factors to consider in choosing this career due to the job's long hours and the emotional impact found in many parolee situations.

 Most states require parole officers to hold an associate's or bachelor's degree, often in criminal justice or a related subject area such as social work or sociology.
 Some states, in conjunction with local community colleges, have developed degree programs that train students to meet state specifications for parole officers.
 A graduate degree is usually required to obtain employment as a parole officer at the federal level.

 Because this job requires working inside the criminal justice system, thorough background checks for job candidates are mandatory.
-Checks typically involve combing through law enforcement records for misdemeanors, felony charges, convictions and/or driving violations.
-Possible affiliations with local or national gangs may also be checked.
+Checks typically involve combing through law enforcement records for misdemeanors, felony charges, convictions and driving violations.
+Possible affiliations with local or national gangs also might be checked.
 Often credit reports are included in background checks, as well as verification of personal and professional references.

-After qualifying for the job, parole officer candidates must pass an exam to demonstrate their skills and knowledge in the criminal justice and court system.
-Exams can be administered by cities, counties, states or by the federal government, and they cover general parole and institution-specific topics.
+To qualify for the job, parole officer candidates must pass an exam to demonstrate their skills and knowledge in the criminal justice and court systems.
+Exams can be administered by cities, counties, states or by the federal government and they cover general parole and institution-specific topics.
 Most exams are a combination of multiple-choice questions and essay questions designed to test writing and reading comprehension skills.

 Most states require newly-hired parole officers to attend a training program, either before reporting to work or during their first year of employment.
-Officers are typically paid while attending the programs, which often run between 4-6 weeks.
+Officers are typically paid while attending the programs, which often run between 4 and 6 weeks.